Alfrew/Alfrew/README.md

 # **Hi there**👋

-I’m Alfredo but you can call me Alfrew!
+I’m Alfredo, but you can call me Alfrew!

 I'm a Angular and Javascript developer working at Abirk Italia.